dali-lab/tarsier-v2/README.md

 ### Prerequisistes

 You will need Unity Hub installed, as well as Android Development Studio.
 Follow [these instructions](https://circuitstream.com/blog/oculus-quest-unity-setup/) as necessary to configure the Quest (if not already configured), Android Dev Studio, and Unity Hub.
+However, the article is a bit outdated so only follow the instructions up to "Install and run Unity".
+For configuring the build, player, and XR settings, refer to [this](https://developer.oculus.com/documentation/unity/unity-conf-settings/) instead.

 ### Development Setup instructions